 Managed WordPress hosting is usually sought after by medium-size businesses that have a substantial amount of traffic to their website.
 These individuals are looking to maximize the experience their clients have and realize that managed WordPress hosting is a good investment.
 They are able to offer their clients a faster loading page, security, and quicker response times because the hosting services they use has been fine-tuned to work with WordPress.

 Managed WordPress hosting is going to be expensive.
 You can expect to pay on the low-end $25 a month and on the high-end upward of $200 a month.
 This price is going to vary, depending on how big your site is and what you need.

-In recent studies by Hosting Canada, WordPress hosts perform an average of 32% better compared to hosts on other popular blogging platforms like Wix.
+In recent studies by Hosting Canada, WordPress hosts perform an average of 32% better compared to hosts on other popular blogging platforms like Wix, or Squarespace.
 WordPress also offered a wider variety of easy to use third-party plugins and apps.